-Have you thought of doing a CSA-box or "grab bag" type of sale, selling by full flats that contain a mix of edibles and flowering plants, priced per flat?
+Did you think of doing a CSA-box or "grab bag" type of sale, selling by full flats that contain a mix of edibles and flowering plants, priced per flat?

 This has the same requirement of a large setup with volunteers working over a long period of time as described above to make it possible to “pull” the plants into the grab bag flats, plus the added unknown of whether shoppers would want these grab bags as much as plants they specifically choose.

 Why didn't you just delay the sale?

 Several reasons: The plants keep growing out of their pots, the growers have schedules also, and no one knows that the limit on large events won't be extended.
-And the pandemic itself is a wildcard — no one knows when it will decrease.
+And the pandemic itself was a wildcard — no one knows when it will decrease.

-What will you do with all the plants you had arranged with growers and were planning to sell?
+What did you do with all the plants you had arranged with growers and were planning to sell?

-We have cancelled orders from large national growers and we are working with our local partner-growers to get their finished plants into other wholesale "channels."
+We cancelled orders from large national growers and worked with our local partner-growers to get their finished plants into other wholesale "channels."
 If they have their own retail outlets, they are listed above.
 We also sold plants to our volunteers through several socially distanced sales.